adityamishra77/NetworkFramework/README.md

 # NetworkFramework
-Framework designed in java which can be used to transfer data over network
+Framework designed in java which can be used to transfer data over network.
+The motive is to avoid socket programming code while working on a project that requires network programming of server and client.